Summer Respite Service 2023

 Because of the high demand for this service, we cannot accept any registrations by phone or individually.
 Therefore, it is mandatory that you respect the following procedures and dates to register your child.
 We wish to thank you in advance for your collaboration.

-Procedures for families who attended the summer respite service in the summer of 2016 (including families who received the form indicating ‘’participation not guaranteed’’)
+Procedures for families who attended the summer respite service in the summer of 2023

 Procedure: Registration will be done by mail only.
-In early February, you will receive a registration form as well as the procedures you will have to follow.
+At the end of January, you will receive a registration form as well as the procedures you will have to follow.
 You must complete each section before returning the form to us.

 IMPORTANT : If you do not send us your form before the above-mentioned date, you will automatically lose your registration priority.